oracle-livelabs/database/multitenant-tde/mt-key-mgmt/mt-key-mgmt.md

 ## Task 11: Set The Algorithm

-- Run the script for CDB1
+1. Run the script for CDB1 to set the encryption algorithm

     ```
     <copy>